 H&LA’s recent research for a project in Atlanta, Georgia revealed some exciting new hospitality-related developments happening in the area.
-These developments will have a major impact on tourism, employment, and the general economy in the Atlanta and the surrounding areas in 2021 and beyond.
-On-going pandemic concerns may alter timelines for some of theses projects.
+These developments will have a major impact on tourism, employment, and the general economy in Atlanta and the surrounding areas in 2021 and beyond.
+On-going pandemic concerns may alter timelines for some of these projects.

 - A new $380 million hotel is planned for the site of the former Georgia Dome football stadium in downtown Atlanta.
 The Signia Hotel Atlanta, part of a new concept brand from Hilton, will sit adjacent to the Georgia World Congress Center and within walking distance of Mercedes-Benz Field and State Farm Arena.
 The property will offer 975 hotel rooms, 75,000 square feet of meeting space, a 25,000-square-foot ballroom, and an upscale restaurant.
 Construction is scheduled to begin in spring 2021, and the property is expected to open in early 2024.

 - Los Angeles-based developer CIM Group has announced plans for a major mixed-use development called Centennial Yards near State Farm Arena and Mercedes-Benz Stadium, in the section of downtown Atlanta known as The Gulch.
 As envisioned, this 40-acre project would eventually create up to $5 billion worth of new development, including apartments, office buildings, hotels, and retail.
 While the City of Atlanta is expected to provide significant public financing, it remains unclear at this stage when this project will be completed.